alvinsga/mergeprotocol/README.md

 - View and manage parent-child relationships between tokens.
 - Access license data for NFTs.

-The application is live at [https://mergenetwork.vercel.app/](https://mergenetwork.vercel.app/).
+The application is live at [https://merge.foundation](https://merge.foundation)

 ## Features

 - **Create Collections**: Easily create and manage NFT collections.
 - **Mint Tokens**: Mint NFTs with attached licenses and manage them within the app.
+- **Attach Licenses to existing Tokens**: Attach licenses to existing NFTs.
+- **Mint and Trade License NFTs**: Easily buy licenses which are minted as NFTs and tradeable on NFT marketplaces.
 - **View Licenses**: Retrieve and display license data for assets.
-- **Track Parent-Child Relationships**: View the relationship between assets and their associated licenses.
+- **Track Parent-Child Relationships (In development)** : View the relationship between assets and their associated licenses.

-## Technologies

-This project leverages the following technologies:

-- **SvelteKit**: Framework for building web applications.
-- **Aptos Move Contract**: Blockchain contract for handling digital assets.
-- **Vercel**: Hosting platform for the frontend.